ncagle/DNS-over-HTTPS/HTTPS-record.md

 If c-ares is used also for the name resolve, adding just another lookup on the same channel should be less complicated.

+## Caching

+The existing DNS cache could be extended to also hold this HTTPS data per entry so that repeated lookups of the same host name within a short period of time are done faster.